Welcome to the House Committee on Energy and Commerce

 LOCATION: 2123 Rayburn House Office Building

-This notice is at the direction of the Chairmen.
-The hearing will be open to the public and press and will be live streamed online at energycommerce.house.gov.
-If you have any questions concerning the hearing, please contact Emma Schultheis with the Committee staff at Emma.Schultheis@mail.house.gov.
-If you have any press-related questions, please contact Christopher Krepich at Christopher.Krepich@mail.house.gov
+This notice is at the direction of the Chairman.
+The hearing will be open to the public and press and will be livestreamed online at energycommerce.house.gov.
+If you have any questions concerning this hearing, please contact Alex Khlopin at Alex.Khlopin@mail.house.gov.
+If you have any press-related questions, please contact Daniel Kelly at Daniel.Kelly@mail.house.gov

 ###